Install

 | Business logic and transformations | Third-party SDKs with rate limits |

 Exception: framework-provided test doubles.
-When a framework offers dedicated faking mechanisms (Laravel Queue::fake(), Event::fake(); React test providers and vi.mock for API layers), use them -- they are the idiomatic approach and maintained alongside the framework.
-The principle is: avoid hand-rolled mocks that drift, not framework-blessed test utilities.
+Framework faking mechanisms (Laravel Queue::fake()/Event::fake(), React test providers, vi.mock for API layers) are idiomatic and maintained alongside the framework -- use them.
+The rule targets hand-rolled mocks that drift, not framework-blessed utilities.

 If a test uncovers broken or buggy behavior, fix the source code -- never adjust the test to match incorrect behavior.
 A test that passes against a bug is worse than no test at all.